overwolf/overwolf.github.io/docs/api/overwolf-profile.md

 The userId is unique for each OW client installation on the current machine, so it's more like "clientID".
 We use it to identify not logged-in users on the machine.

+On a Windows computer, with multiple users - there might be multiple `userIds` but a single `MachineId`;

 To uniquely identify logged-in users, you should use the `username` (this field will be null for not logged-in user).

 Each user has to pick a unique OW username upon registering.
 Even If he logged in through Google, Discord, etc. - OW automatically generate a unique user name for him.